 This might sound weird since crop sensors are usually said to have the subpar quality to full-frame.
 This is true to an extent, but when there is enough light, or you have high-quality lenses, it diminishes.

-Macro photography requires an additional light source anyway.
+Macro photography requires an additional light source anyway in most cases.
 So, the difference becomes negligible.

 Crop sensors have an advantage for budget macro photography.
 Their crop factor affects the focal length, but not the minimum focusing distance!